Sightings for September 2014

 Wood Sandpiper – Alan Hayden

 Yellow Wagtail around the ponies on Stanpit.
 It's amazing to think that in a couple of month's time these birds could be searching out wildebeest instead! – Alan Hayden

-the undoubted highlight of the members' day
+of the members' day

 – Jean Southworth (upper) & Leo Pyke

 while two Great Spotted Woodpecker also proved popular – Barrie Taylor

 ...and a couple of images capturing the activities of the morning – Chris Chapleo